Do you hate meal planning?

 The “meat” of the meal is the most expensive part.
 Add lots of veggies in a stir fry or a casserole, or add a can of beans to the protein to make it stretch farther.

 7. Mix it up with spices.

 Use the same meal with different spices.
 Got cumin and chili powder?
 You’ve got Mexican.
 Got curry?
 You’ve got Indian.
 Got basil, thyme, oregano, and garlic?
 You’ve got Italian.
 Got soy or rice vinegar?
 You’ve got Asian.

 8. Don’t be a short order cook.

 I don’t cook different dishes to please everyone.
 It takes too much time.
 My kids know to expect that one meal is what’s for dinner.
-They can choose to eat it or not, but they don’t get to have a bad attitude, or ask for snack, if they pass on a meal.
+They can choose to eat it or not, but they don’t get to have a bad attitude or ask for a snack, if they pass on a meal.